microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/.github/post-lecture-quiz.md

 - [ ] Enforcement of law & order
 - [ ] Logging the user interface state over time
-- [ ] Keeping clean your app data flow
+- [ ] Keeping your app data flows clean and synchronizing the user interface with data

 2. How can you keep track of the user session state?